at-point/loggr/README.md

 to different environments, with different logging requirements, might make such a step necessary.

-The factory has basically been designed to take advantage of features in SLF4J (JRuby only), yet have a consistent API to work in all environments (non-JRuby, development etc.).
+It also provides a wrapper for SLF4J - which might come in very handy when working with JRuby :) The factory has basically been designed to take advantage of features in SLF4J (JRuby only), yet have a consistent API to work in all environments (non-JRuby, development etc.).

 An example, application runs in development on MRI and production in a Jetty container